 In general, however, an energy-efficient R-18 garage door can keep a garage space about 10-14 degrees warmer in the winter and 22-26 degrees cooler in the summer, if the door isn’t opened and closed frequently.

-Two primary types of insulation are used for garage doors.
+There are 2 primary types of insulation that are used for garage doors.
 They are: